 Travel Tips to Survive a Long Haul Flight #04: Avoid drinking caffeine based drinks and order red wine instead

-For some reason, some travellers in long haul flights seem to think that coffee (and Coca-Cola) are the ideal drinks to have alongside their meal and well, they couldn’t be more wrong since they will end up feeling edgy (plus dehydrated) all the time.
+For some reason, some travelers in long haul flights seem to think that coffee (and Coca-Cola) are the ideal drinks to have alongside their meal and well, they couldn’t be more wrong since they will end up feeling edgy (plus dehydrated) all the time.

 In my experience, a glass of red wine is the best companion before your journey to the lands of Morpheus.
 Be sure to bring a bottle of water (you can bring an empty one trough security and then fill it before boarding) and you’re all set for a naptastic time!